 07. Nam Sang Wai

-In the northwest of the New Territory, there is a place called Yuen Long that is home to two of Hong Kong’s most important pieces of wetlands—Mai Po and Nam Sang Wai.
+In the northwest of the New Territory, a place called Yuen Long is home to two of Hong Kong’s most important pieces of wetlands—Mai Po and Nam Sang Wai.

 The wetlands attract hundreds to thousands of postseason birds to Hong Kong, including endangered species like the black-faced spoonbill.
 However, Mai Po is a restricted area that requires a permit.
 Nam Sang Wai, on the other hand, is open to the public.

-A famous location for bird photography, Nam Sang Wai is also famous for its gorgeous sunrises since its lack of skyscrapers and shopping malls shows another, more natural side of Hong Kong.
+Nam Sang Wai is famous for its gorgeous sunrises and a famous location for bird photography since its lack of skyscrapers and shopping malls show another, more natural side of Hong Kong.

 A perfect and convenient place to get some fresh air and get back in touch with nature, you can drive, take a taxi, or even ride a bicycle to Nam Sang Wai.

 The best time for shooting in Nam Sang Wai is summer at sunrise.

 If you’re interested in astrology, you can’t miss D’Aguilar or Hok Tsui.
 Located in the southeastern most portion of Hong Kong Island, D’Aguilar is a marine protected area and is home to The University of Hong Kong’s research center.